-The sprawling property, now known as Sycamore Valley Ranch, was officially listed on the market on March 1 online, then March 3 in print and has undergone renovations since being relisted, Armand said.
+The sprawling property, now known as Sycamore Valley Ranch, was officially listed on the market on March 1, firstly online and then in print two days later.
+It has undergone renovations since being relisted, Armand said.
 It still has some signature items from the Jackson days, like the famous Disney-style train station and Ferris Wheel.

 Located about 160 kilometres north of Los Angeles in the Santa Ynez Valley, 5225 Figueroa Mountain Road became Michael Jackson’s kingdom until 2003, when he said his home was “violated” after a raid by 70 police officers related to child molestation allegations.
 He moved out a short time later.